My Plantiful Cooking

 Helpful tips

-• Instant Pot method – Add barley and water, then cook on high pressure for 20 minutes.
-Let the pressure release naturally, then stir in milk, sweetener, vanilla, and cinnamon.
+• Make it in the Instant Pot - Add the barley with 2 ½ cups of water, then cook on high pressure for 30 minutes.
+Allow pressure to release naturally before adding a splash of milk, sweetener, and other flavorings.

 Save this recipe!